(I may earn a small commission from the products mentioned in this post.)

 Nature Creation’s knee heat wrap uses a simple design that’s easy to use.
 It can be used on any limb of the body but works great for knees.
 It comes in 3 colors, blue, purple, and an artistically designed blue.
 The knee wrap covers an 8 x 8-inch area.

 It’s as easy to use as throwing it in the microwave then strapping it on the knee with 2 straps.
-The straps are elastic Velcro that does a good job to keep the heat firm against the knee.
+The straps are elastic Velcro that do a good job keeping the heat firm against the knee.

 One interesting note: the pack contains a mixture of 10 herbs (chamomile, cinnamon, lemongrass, peppermint, rosemary, spearmint, yarrow, white willow, flax seed, and wheat) that are meant for herbal therapy and create a “pleasant” aroma to relieve stress and promote relaxation.

 The fabric is 100% cotton.
 I was hesitant to include this product because it includes the herbal fragrance, however, reviewers seem to like how the product works and the calming aroma.
 After 1 hour the wrap needs to be reheated for 1 minute in the microwave – I like its simplicity.

 No. 2 TheraPAQ – Large Reusable Hot and Ice Pack with Strap